ShubhGupta25/Low-level-design/patterns/observer-pattern.md

 ## When to Use

-- When an object’s state change needs to be communicated to other objects automatically.
+- When an object's state change needs to be communicated to other objects automatically.
 - When you want to decouple the subject from its observers.
 - Common in event-driven systems, GUIs, and real-time data feeds.